 The ATO have addressed these issues as follows:

 CFDs are not a Borrowing

 The ATO have confirmed that "there is no loan between the CFD provider and the SMSF Trustee and therefore no contravention of the prohibition on borrowing by trustees under Super Laws".
 The requirement to pay a deposit and meet margin calls does not represent a borrowing.
 These are contractual liabilities to make payments if and when required and are not repayments.
 The ATO have confirmed that CFDs even though they offer leverage are not Borrowings and hence are not a breach of Super Laws.

 There is no Charge over Fund Assets with CFDs

 The ATO have confirmed that "the operation of the CFD bank account and the obligation to pay deposits and margins does not create a charge over any assets of the Fund".
 Under the CFD, the monies in the CFD bank account are the property of the CFD provider and the Fund (investor) has no beneficial interest in the account.

 CFDs with CMC Markets

-Importantly CFD Investments with CMC Markets (the preferred CFD Providers for ESUPERFUND clients) are allowable SMSF Investments in accordance with the ATO guidelines and do not breach any Super Laws.
+Importantly CFD Investments with CMC Markets are allowable SMSF Investments in accordance with the ATO guidelines and do not breach any Super Laws.

 Derivatives Risk Statement